Bob's Big Boy

-Bob Wian before Big Boy
+Bob Wian ownership

+Background

 Bob Wian entered Glendale High School as the Great Depression started in 1929.
 When his father's furniture business went bankrupt, Wian washed dishes in the school cafeteria to pay for lunch.
 Not being a committed student – he never took homework home – classmates voted Wian most unlikely to succeed.
 However, his father's business failure and classmates' doubts would lead Wian to success.

 After graduation in 1933, Wian found work as the overnight dishwasher at a Los Angeles White Log Coffee Shop, a West Coast chain similar to White Castle.
 Suddenly he was interested in how a restaurant worked and how it could be improved; he became determined to own a restaurant or even a chain.
 And he was intent on proving his classmates wrong.

 Wian was promoted to fry cook and then a manager.
 He learned the White Log system, its merchandising and pricing of foods, and use of a central commissary; Wian would later apply these concepts to Big Boy.
 He would also adopt White Log's pancake batter recipe.
 At White Log he befriended fellow fry cook Bennie Washam, who would later sketch the original Big Boy mascot.

 Wanting wider experience, Wian quit and took a dishwashing job with his favorite Glendale restaurant, Lionel Sternberger's Rite Spot.
 Again he was promoted to counterman and fry cook.
 The man who hired Wian and was his boss, Leonard Dunagan, would later be hired by Wian and became vice president of Bob's Big Boy.

 Wian discovered how Rite Spot made its chili, hamburgers, and red hamburger relish – the same relish Wian would use on the Big Boy hamburger.
 And he learned the importance of consistency in foods served.

 The Rite Spot also offered curb service, as Bob's Big Boy would several years later.
 (His sister Dottie was a carhop at the Rite Spot before moving to Bob's Big Boy.)
 However, Wian's first drive-in work was at a Pig Stand.
 The restaurants used pig-shaped die-cut menus and some had a big pig in front; similarly, Bob's would use Big Boy shaped die-cut menus and later display large Big Boy statues out in front.

 Wian also patronized other restaurants looking for additional menu items, attempting to recreate the favored items at home, and sometimes prodding food suppliers for how they were made.
 Bob's hot fudge sundae, for example, was adopted from the sundae served at C. C. Brown's Ice Cream Parlor.

 Wian claimed that there was nothing new at Bob's Big Boy – excepting the double-deck Big Boy hamburger – and that he was building Big Boy in his mind while at these previous jobs.
 Confident from his restaurant employment and encouraged by his father, he was already looking for a location when The Pantry was placed for sale.